SLODIEN88/Amazon_Vine_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/96274446/164996994-09ca60b0-f49b-4eb6-bc38-96d2d5f41077.png)

-# Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+# Summary:
+With the numbers shown above, I do not think there was no significant bias in the reviews that were presented in the shoe category.
+The percentage of 5 star review is 59% and the one for no five star review is 53.6%.
+There is not significant difference.
+The participants must have liked the shoes